Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Medicines for babies and children

-In Australia, children under 5 years are most likely to end up in hospital due to an accidental poisoning.
-Most of these poisonings (more than 4 out of 5) are caused by medicines.
+In Australia, children younger than 5 years are most likely to go to hospital because of accidental poisoning.
+Most of these poisonings are caused by medicines.

 It's very important to give your child the right dose of medicine.